maveniverse/mima/README.md

   is not present on classpath, this runtime **will fail** when running within Maven.
 This runtime may be used in case you have an application that is already using Sisu for DI, like apps using [Ollie](https://github.com/takari/ollie) or Sonatype Nexus2 is.
+* [standalone-sisu-uber](runtime/standalone-sisu-uber) - this runtime is same as
+  [standalone-sisu](runtime/standalone-sisu) with one notable difference: it is repackaged into single JAR for simpler handling.

 ## Things to be aware of